 The capsaicin in hot peppers is what makes peppers hot.
 If you handle hot peppers gloveless, it’s a guarantee that you’re in for a nasty case of chili burn, both on your fingers and anywhere you rub.
 Like your face.
 Ouch!

-You will need the following ingredients to make this Pineapple Salsa: Pineapple, Fresh Cilantro, Red Onion, Lime Juice, Ground Cumin, Jalapeños and Salt & Pepper.
+You will need the following ingredients to make this Pineapple Salsa recipe (see recipe card for quantities): Pineapple, Fresh Cilantro, Red Onion, Lime Juice, Ground Cumin, Jalapeños and Salt & Pepper.

 🥣 How to Make Fresh Pineapple Salsa

 Super easy.
 Combine all the ingredients in a mixing bowl.

 - 2 Cups Pineapple, Diced

 - 1 Fresh Jalapeño, Finely Diced

 - Salt and Pepper

 - Combine all the ingredients in a mixing bowl.